jenky/laravel-plupload/README.md

 "jenky/laravel-plupload": "^2.0"
 ```

-After updating composer, add the ServiceProvider to the providers array in `config/app.php`
+[For Laravel 5.4 and below] After updating composer, add the ServiceProvider to the providers array in `config/app.php`
 ```php
 Jenky\LaravelPlupload\PluploadServiceProvider::class,
 ```

-Add this to your facades in `config/app.php`:
+and add this to your facades in `config/app.php`:

 ```php
 'Plupload' => Jenky\LaravelPlupload\Facades\Plupload::class,